-Chair, Accounting, Information Systems Management & Supply Chain Management, Director, MS in Information Systems Management Program and Associate Professor of Information Systems Management
+Chair, Accounting, Information Systems Management & Supply Chain Management, Associate Professor of Information Systems Management

 Palumbo Donahue School of Business

 Pittsburgh, PA, 15282

 Kathleen S. Hartzel is the Chair of Accounting, Information Systems Management & Supply Chain Management, an Associate Professor of Information Systems Management and Director of the MS in Information Systems Program in the Palumbo Donahue School of Business at Duquesne University.
 She teaches courses primarily in the areas of systems analysis and design, project management, and IS strategy.

 Dr. Hartzel's research interests focus on computer-supported collaboration at both the organizational and group levels.
 Her research has appeared in a number of academic journals, including MIS Quarterly, Communications of the ACM, Journal of Management Information Systems, Decision Support Systems, and Journal of Computer Information Systems.

 Dr. Hartzel established and advises the PMA (Project Management Association) student organization.
 Through her classes and interactions with the PMA, she encourages and supports students in pursuing the CAPM (Certified Associate in Project Management) designation.
 In 2010, she created the Intercollegiate Project Management Triathlon, an annual event in which undergraduate student teams from universities throughout the country come to Duquesne to test their knowledge and skills in project management best practices.